 (3) It takes quite a bit to shift a person into action.

-(4) Inspiration while powerful, on its own isn’t enough to change the world.
-It has to be backed by truly connected heartfelt actions.
+(4) Inspiration, while powerful, on its own, isn’t enough to change the world.
+Inspiration has to be backed by truly connecting the insight to heartfelt actions.

 (5) Don’t try only to teach a path into a better world.
 Actions must follow teachings.